legluondunet/MyLittleLutrisScripts/The Secret of Monkey Island - Special Edition/README.md

 # The Secret of Monkey Island - Special Edition - GOG - Wine

 ### Description:
-This script will install "The Secret of Monkey Island - Special Edition" GOG edition.
+This script will facilitate you install "The Secret of Monkey Island - Special Edition" on Linux OS.
+It is only compatible with GOG edition and uses Lutris Wine runner.
 During install please let all options by default.
-Big thanks to people who gave their time to permit us playing this game in the best conditions.
+Thanks to the people who helped us play this game in the best conditions on Linux platform.

 ### Technical notes:
 - Press F10 to change classic/modern version.